TencentCloud/chat-uikit-flutter/tencent_cloud_chat_search/README.md

-This package is still developing.
+This package is currently under active development.